Our staff will respond to your query promptly and provide detailed information to your questions.

 8 days - Self-drive independent tour with Silfra snorkelling, glacier walking and into the volcanoes.

 Experience the thrills of the great outdoors on this Iceland tour.
 This self-drive journey allows you to explore the sights at your own pace and includes countryside boutique accommodation that lets you fully recharge for each day’s adventures.

 This is a full-throttle holiday that features the best Iceland's southern region has to offer.
-Explore the Leiðarendi cave in the hidden world under the lava field in the Blue Mountains and then snorkel in the crystal clear water in the Silfra fissure.
-Depending on the season, glacier walking and ice climbing are also included in this active tour.
+Explore the insides of a volcano, go on a day trip to Snæfellsness Peninsula and snorkel in the crystal clear water in the Silfra fissure.
+Depending on the season, glacier walking, kayaking and ice climbing are also included in this active tour.
 Finally, soak your weary bones in the Blue Lagoon with our comfort package.

 A perfect blend of energetic pursuits and breathtaking sights, this trip is bound to leave you breathless!

 - 'Inside the Volcano' tour

 - Go snorkelling in Silfra, in Þingvellir National Park

 - Glacier walk on Svinafellsjokull Glacier Tongue in Skaftafell National Park

 - Relax at the Silica Hotel by the Blue Lagoon